KIM JONG UN ON 4 JULY 2017

 Those who would decry the damage done to western economies from a loss of trade with Communist China, should consider that China’s removal would create new space for all the other players.
 On cue, 3 days after the North Korean ICBM testing, Bloomberg published a chart showing trade balances with the US.
 China’s over-dependence on international trade lay bare its core interests.

-Trade among NATOs own members would quickly outpace trade with China once Chinese sweat shops are sidelined.
+Trade among NATOs own members would quickly outpace trade with China once Chinese factories are sidelined.
 Extending to other partners in the G20 trade among allies in North America, Japan, SE Asia and Europe would flourish by breathing the oxygen freed up by China’s sudden departure.
-The inability to win back market share after the situation normalizes is another weapon to wield against a recalcitrant China.
+The inability to win back market share after the situation normalizes is a powerful weapon to wield against a recalcitrant China.

 6. THE ONE CHINA POLICY